StockSharp/doc/zh/topics/api/indicators/custom_indicator.md

 	private readonly ExponentialMovingAverage _longEma;

 	/// <summary>
-	/// Initializes a new instance of the <see cref="PercentageVolumeOscillator"/>.
+	/// 初始化 <see cref="PercentageVolumeOscillator"/> 的新实例。
 	/// </summary>
 	public PercentageVolumeOscillator()
 		: this(new(), new())